EMTH171 Lab Tutor Positions AvailableDate: 10 May 2019

 - Able to attend a weekly tutors’ meeting at a time to be arranged (probably Monday 8 am) in weeks 1-11 of Semester 2

-Students' programming lab tasks are given to them in the form of an on-line quiz (using the CodeRunner system which is also used in COSC121, ENCN305, and various other programming courses).
+Students' programming lab tasks are based on Matlab and given to them in the form of an on-line quiz (using the CodeRunner system which is also used in COSC121, ENCN305, and various other programming courses).
 You will be expected to prepare thoroughly for each lab by trying all quiz questions for yourself.

 In addition tutors are required to: